exercism/elixir/exercises/concept/conditionals/.meta/design.md

 ## Goal

-The goal of this exercise to teach students how to use conditional control flow structures
+The goal of this exercise is to teach students how to use conditional control flow structures

 ## Learning objectives